Distributed Mean-Field Density Estimation for Large-Scale Systems: Distributed density estimation

-\begin{remark} The distributed density filter allows each robot to estimate the global density of all robots using only its own position and local information exchange.
-Like the centralized density filter, the density estimates and their gradients are both convergent.
-Notice that we allow $\theta=0$ in \eqref{eq:local density filter}, in which case each robot only communicates $z_i=K_i$ with neighbors.
+\begin{remark} The distributed density filter allows each agent to estimate the global density of all agents using only its own position and local information exchange.
+Like the centralized density filter, the density estimates and their gradient are both convergent.
+Notice that we allow $\theta=0$ in \eqref{eq:local density filter}, in which case each agent only communicates $z_i=K_i$ with neighbors.
 Thus, it only needs to exchange its real-time position $X_t^i$ with neighbors since $K_i$ is uniquely determined by $X_t^i$, which is very efficient from a communication perspective but may result in slow convergence.
-When $\theta>0$, each robot additionally exchange its density estimate $\hat{p}_i$ which results in faster convergence by using extra synchronization but also increases communication cost.
+When $\theta>0$, each agent additionally exchange its density estimate $\hat{p}_i$ which results in faster convergence by using extra synchronization but also increases communication cost.
 The accelerated convergence can be observed from the proof of Theorem \ref{thm:stability of local density filter} where the $\theta$ term provides additional negative mass to $\dot{V}$. \end{remark}